 Like the triac, quadracs are a three-terminal semiconductor switching device labelled MT2 for main terminal one (usually the anode), MT1 for main terminal two (usually the cathode) and G for the gate terminal.

 The quadrac is available in a variety of package types depending upon their voltage and current switching requirements with the TO-220 package being the most common as it is designed to be an exact replacement for most triac devices.

-In this diac tutorial we have seen that the diac is a two-terminal voltage blocking device that can conduct in either direction.
+In this diac tutorial we have seen that the diac such as the ST2 or DB3 is a two-terminal voltage blocking device that can conduct in either direction.
 Diacs posses negative resistance characteristics which allows them to switch “ON” rapidly once a certain applied voltage level is reached.

-Since the diac is a bidirectional device, it makes it useful for the triggering and firing of triacs and SCR’s in phase control and general AC circuits such as light dimmers and motor speed controls.
+Since the diac is a bidirectional device, when paired with the BTAxx-600A or IRT80 series of switching triacs it makes it useful as a triggering device in phase control and general AC circuits such as light dimmers and motor speed controls.